Skip to site alert.

-Principal InvestigatorBrian A. Fallon, MDThis long-term goal in this study is to reduce the number of patients who develop symptoms of chronic Lyme disease (also known as Post-treatment Lyme Syndrome) by identifying better tests and by understanding the immunologic, rheumatologic, and neurologic impact of this illness over time.
+This long-term goal of this study is to reduce the number of patients who develop symptoms of chronic Lyme disease (also known as Post-treatment Lyme Syndrome) by identifying better tests and by understanding the immunologic, rheumatologic, and neurologic impact of this illness over time.
 This can only be done by comparing those patients who recover fully to those who experience ongoing symptoms, as well as to healthy controls.
-While at the Center, we will collect blood and conduct very careful clinical assessments.
+Healthy participants complete two visits to our center.

 We are recruiting healthy volunteers to participate in our diagnostic brain imaging study.
 This new study aims to investigate individuals experiencing persistent pain that was triggered by Lyme Disease.
 By utilizing brain imaging (functional MRI), we hope to gain a better understanding of why patients have ongoing problems with persistent pain, fatigue, and sensory sensitivity even after antibiotic treatment.
 We suspect that Lyme disease may change the pattern of an individual's brain activation, making him or her more sensitive to pain than a healthy person.